 Steaming coffee.
 Jazz music.
-Miles Davis’ So What fills the room, mingled with soft conversation.
+Miles Davis' So What fills the room, mingled with soft conversation.
 Words.
 Ideas.
-Now that we’re alive, what now?
+Now that we're alive, what's next?
 We all fit in.
 Doing our parts.
 Perfecting our roles.
 Becoming masters of our trades.
 Cogs in the machine.
 All parts working and functioning perfectly.

 Stay the task.
 Baker.
 Doctor.
 Electrician.
 Chef.
 The world is counting on you, please don't stumble, please don't fall.
 We need you!
 But at some point you will stumble, you will fall.
 And the eyes of the world will turn upon you.
 Produce or be replaced.
 The machine must continue at absolute efficiency.
 A broken cog will be replaced by a newer, stronger one.

 I sip my coffee.
 Admiring the perfection and the complex machine that produced it.
 Everyone does their part, day after day, so that I can enjoy this coffee, this chair, this warm room, this jazz, the clothes I wear, the food I eat.
 I respect the process, and understand the importance of the machine, but I cannot resist the urge to jump off.
 The urge grows stronger every day.